 Another issue plaguing the PAX 1’s reputation is the excessive resin accumulation in essential parts of the portable device.

 At first, it just affects functionality, but later on, it stops the device from working altogether.
-Since the mouthpiece functions as the ON/OFF switch, this introduces another issue.
+This introduces another issue since the mouthpiece is the ON/OFF switch.

-In normal circumstances, the mouthpiece is pushed in, turning on the power.
+The mouthpiece is pushed in in normal circumstances, turning on the power.
 However, the mouthpiece starts getting stuck due to resin accumulation, preventing the device from functioning.

 This requires a thorough cleanup, which is a challenge due to the PAX 1 being a problematic device to clean.
 All vaporizers must be clean at some point, but there should at least be a threshold beyond which your device stops functioning.